pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

   rather than judging a tool's intrinsic quality of compliance.
 * Tools can actively hinder open if the outputs are not machine-accessible.
 * Practice is more important than tools.

+Now merging these results with some of my previous thinking, it is the _commoning_---the practices, not the tools---that needs to be compliant.
+Yes, some tools align with practices that we want to carryover into this new way of working, but looking back, I think if we had kept the discussion more abstract and focused on specific _practices_ rather than on tools, we would not have had the disintegration of the main track as so many of the participants left to join the Global South discussion.
+So many of the tools we were studying were designed for the research culture and infrastructure of the Global North and just [did not connect with many of the people][april's blog post] that we brought from around the world.
+Even though this exercise did not work out as planned, I think this was an important negative result to obtain.

 # The process is the product